jnguyen143/piecemealapp/docs/database.md

 Returns

-A tuple containing the list of `Ingredient` objects for which the user has in their list of saved ingredients, or an empty list if the user has no saved ingredients, and an integer describing the maximum number of available results.
+A tuple containing the list of `Ingredient` objects for which the user has in their list of saved ingredients (or an empty list if the user has no saved ingredients), a list of booleans describing whether the user likes the associated ingredient, and an integer describing the maximum number of available results.

 Raises
 - `DatabaseException`: If there was a problem querying the database.